daggerok/daggerok.github.io/blog/2023-ICT/README.md

 This is my ICT notes.
 I started learn it this (2023) year, but topic is quite big and complex, so I feel that I should make some notes about it

+## Seasonality
+* On a weekly chart (preferably before week start) we should think of where weekly candle should go - higher or lower.
+  It depends on FED how ots gonna rase interrest rate (Stock markets doesn't like that).
+If we are in a earching season, then there are a lot of valotility because of earnings.
+All this factors - are drivers to where is market is going to go, up or down to drawing a liquidity or deliver price effectively to some previously formed FVG
+* On a daily chart

 ## Glossary and acronyms

 * **Buyside Liquidity** (BL)